-His life changed when his father waited 5 years to receive a heart transplant, and he decided to commit himself full time to organ donation advocacy.
+Greg spent the early part of his career in venture capital at Seavest Inc., focusing primarily on education technology.
+His life changed after his father waited five years for a heart transplant, and he left his job to commit himself full time to organ donation advocacy.

-Greg graduated from Duke University with a B.A. in Psychology in 2006 and has taken post-graduate business classes at Columbia University and NYU.
+Greg graduated from Duke University in 2006 with a B.A. in Psychology.

 Jenna sits on the Board of W+ and the Advocacy Lab.
 She graduated from University of Miami with a BSEd in 2003 and Columbia University, Teachers College MSEd in 2005.

 Jamie Redford, Filmmaker, Founder & President of The James Redford Institute for Transplant Awareness (JRI)

 Sarah Arison, Film Producer, President of Arison Arts Foundation